newrelic-experimental/newrelic-sketch-java/Indexer.md

 ![Lookup table chart](./LookupTable.svg)

 With 2 times more linear subbuckets than log scale subbuckets, linear subbuckets are narrower.
 A linear subbucket is either completely enclosed in a log subbucket, or spans 2 log subbuckets.
-The linear to log bucket ratio can probably be mathematically proven.
-The code empirically increases the number of linear buckets until linear bucket width is equal to or less than the width of the first log bucket (therefore any log bucket, because log bucket width increases monotonically).
-The runs always return a ratio of 2.
+The linear to log bucket ratio is proven later in this doc in the [Linear to log bucket ratio](#linear-to-log-bucket-ratio) section.

 Two lookup tables are used.
 The first one, logBucketIndexArray is indexed by linear subbucket index.
 The array content is the log bucket index where start of the linear bucket falls into.
 The 2nd one, logBucketEndArray is indexed by log